 - the quantity of your vaginal discharge has significantly increased or decreased

-- your discharge has changed in consistency
+- the discharge has changed in color or consistency

-- your discharge has an unpleasant odor
+- the discharge has an unpleasant odor

 - you have pelvic pain

 - you have sores or lesions on your genitalia

 - you have symptoms of a urinary tract infection, such as a burning sensation when you urinate